Nie Fengzhi: Taiwan Strait Crises

 At the time of the First Taiwan Strait Crisis, Nie commanded the East China (Huadong) Air Force.
 During the Crisis, he served as vice-commander of the Zhejiang Front Command (ZFC)—established in 1954 by order of Mao Zedong and led by Zhang Aiping—and commanded the ZFC air force.
 He was one of the architects of the campaign to capture the Dachen Islands from the Republic of China.
 During a meeting of the ZFC commanders on 31 August 1954, Nie opposed the "majority opinion" favoring an immediate amphibious invasion of Dachen, and instead supported the "limited piecemeal tactics" proposed by Zhang.
 The resulting "Zhang-Nie plan" involved a focus on Yijiangshan Island, north of Dachen, and led to the Battle of Yijiangshan Islands in January 1955.
 During the course of the campaign, Nie personally spoke with every PLA pilot participating in operations in order to convey the order issued by the Central Military Commission to avoid direct confrontation with American air forces.

 During the Second Taiwan Strait Crisis in 1958, Nie served as commander of the Fujian Front Command air force.

 Nanjing Military Region

-From 1975 to 1977, Nie served as Deputy Commander of the PLA's Nanjing Military Region and was a member of the Standing Committee of the Party Committee of the Nanjing Military Region CPC.
+From 1975 to 1977, Nie served as Deputy Commander of the PLA's Nanjing Military Region and was a member of the Standing Committee of the Chinese Communist Party Committee of the Nanjing Military Region.
 He became the Commander of the military region and Secretary of the Standing Committee in 1977, and remained in these posts until 1982.
-He was also a member of the 11th Central Committee of the Communist Party of China, which was in session from 1977 to 1982.
+He was also a member of the 11th Central Committee of the Chinese Communist Party, which was in session from 1977 to 1982.